Scouting for Food

 If you receive a door hanger, please make sure to leave your donations in a visible location outside your front door or by the base of your mailbox (please do not hang on or put in your mailbox) by 8:30 AM on Saturday, November 8, 2014.
 Please avoid donating glass items.

-If you do not receive a door hanger or your items are not picked-up, please consider bringing donations to the collection site closest to you.
+If you do not receive a door hanger or your items are not picked-up, please consider bringing donations to a local food pantry.
 Please place your donated items in plastic grocery bags or boxes.

 Unit Planning & Organization: